Olympia Senators: History

 Continuing Southwest Washington League play in 1904, the Olympia Senators finished in third place in the four–team league.
 The league continued the practice of only counting weekend games in the standings, while playing six times per week overall.
 Ending the season with a record of 6–12, Olympia played under managers Dave Edwards and Bill Hanlon.
 The Senators finished 8.0 games behind the first place Hoquiam Perfect Gentlemen (14–4) in the final standings.

 In early May 1905, the local paper, The Morning Olympian introduced the Olympia players as if they were elected Senators: "Senator Cook, Senator Christian, Senator Almost, Senator Dye.
 A newly elected member who represents the Solid South is Senator Autray...."

 The 1905 Olympia Senators placed second in the Southwest Washington League standings.
 The Southwest Washington League continued as a four–team league, as the Centralia Midgets were replaced by the Montesano Farmers in 1905 league play.
 The Southwest Washington League continued with counting only weekend games for the league standings.
 Olympia had a final record of 20–16, playing under manager James Mitchell.
 Montesano won the league championship, with Olympia 5.0 games behind.

-The Southwest Washington League played a 1906 season as a Class D level league with Olympia and the Aberdeen Pippins and Hoquiam Loggers as the three league members referenced.
+The Southwest Washington League played a 1906 season as a Class D level league with Olympia, the Aberdeen Pippins and Hoquiam Loggers as the three league members referenced.
 Team and individual records, statistics and rosters for the 1906 season are unknown.

 Olympia attempted to field a franchise in the 1910 Washington State League but were unsuccessful.
 The "Olympia Senators" played as a local semi–professional team into the 1920s.

 Olympia, Washington has not hosted another minor league team.